PoisotLab/EcologicalNetworks.jl/README.md

 This `julia` package provides a common interface to analyze all types of data on ecological networks.
 It is designed to be general, easy to expand, and work on bipartite/unipartite as well as deterministic/quantitative/probabilistic networks.
-The current version is compatible with `julia` v0.7.
+The current version is compatible with `julia` version 1.0 and 0.7.

 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://PoisotLab.github.io/EcologicalNetworks.jl/stable)
 [![](https://img.shields.io/badge/docs-latest-blue.svg)](https://PoisotLab.github.io/EcologicalNetworks.jl/latest)